theunicornguild/PopoTheWorkerDocs/03_create_task/03_javascript_3_task_creation_form.md

   </div>
 );
 ```

+In React, you can't have sibling elements/components in the render's return.
+So in this case, we need to wrap them in a `<div>` element so that we're returning only a single element.

 Let's display this form...
 In your `App.js`, add the import `import CreateTaskForm from "./Components/CreateTaskForm";`, then add `<CreateTaskForm />` in the return to render the form.
 The return will be: